LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 You may find the Omnipod 5 a little slower than the DASH because of the extra layer of security added to these Pods.

 !!! tip "To date, no iPhone model specific issues have been found with Omnipod 5 Pods"
-    * O5 Pod code is experimental and does not provide a heartbeat
+    * Omnipod 5 code is experimental and does not provide a heartbeat
     * This means you rely on your CGM to wake up the app when it is in the background or the phone is locked